Learn and understand in detail the journey your customers will go through when joining your event and how they will

 🎯 Take away

 👉Attendees can find virtual booths designated for sponsors, exhibitors, and other interesting content about the event on this page.
 They can find virtual booths always with the kiosk stand icon in the event navigation.

 The attendees can interact with the booth's elements: the carousel and the sidebar section,s where they can access the sponsor's digital materials, read more about the company, and chat with sponsor reps.

 🎯 Take away

-Attendees enjoy learning more about companies and establish potential partnerships.
+Attendees enjoy learning more about companies and establishing potential partnerships.
 Encourage sponsors reps to proactively reach attendees out and invite them to their booths to drive more traffic.

 Usually, the on-demand content can be found on the Schedule page or Streams page depending on where you place it.